webmentordev/mobykart-ecommerce/README.md

 * Single product page to show product details with quantity change
 * AddToCart products for bulk purchase
 * Buy Now to instantly purchase the product
+* Apply Discount on all products
+* SignedURL for order complete and cancel for protection